-A groomsman is a male assistant or attendant to the groom.
-A female attendant to the groom is called a groomsmaid or groomswoman.
+A groom's person is an attendant to the groom.
+You may also see them referred to as groomsmen, groomsmaid, or groomswoman.
 In a military wedding, groomsmen are referred to as swordsmen.

 Meet the Expert